Presentation: Patient with a relative who has a pathogenic BRCA variant

 - Include details of the affected family member in your referral to clinical genetics (for example, name and date of birth) so that the team can obtain the consent, reports and samples needed to proceed with testing should the patient wish.

-- For adult-onset cancer syndromes such as those associated with pathogenic variants in BRCA1 and BRCA2, predictive genomic testing is not typically offered to children until they reach an age at which they can legally provide their own consent.
+- For adult-onset cancer syndromes such as those associated with pathogenic variants in BRCA1 and BRCA2, predictive genomic testing is not typically offered to children until they reach an age at which they can provide their own consent.

 - If a person carries a pathogenic variant that increases risk of a cancer predisposition syndrome, clinical management may include additional screening, risk-reducing measures (for example, lifestyle advice, medication and/or surgical intervention) and symptom vigilance.